 Donald P. Christian was appointed the eighth President at the State University of New York at New Paltz in June 2011 after serving as Interim President during 2010-11.
 Previously, Christian served as Provost and Vice President for Academic Affairs at the College in 2009-2010.

 As President, Christian is responsible for all aspects of campus academic and administrative operations, including education, research, faculty recruitment and development.
 Working in collaboration with internal and external constituencies, the president provides overall leadership and guidance for the College.
-The president represents the campus’s interests within the SUNY System, with local and state-elected officials and surrounding communities, and leads or supports many aspects of the College’s role in SUNY and New York State economic development initiatives.
+The president represents the campus’ interests within the SUNY System, with local and state-elected officials and surrounding communities, and leads or supports many aspects of the College’s role in SUNY and New York State economic development initiatives.
 In 2013-14, the College began implementing a 5-year strategic plan developed under the president’s leadership; primary goals of the plan are to take specific actions that improve the quality of the student experience and the College’s educational contributions, strengthen the College’s role and visibility in the region, enhance alumni relations, improve philanthropic success, and enhance institutional effectiveness.

 The President is advised by the 10-member College Council; the President’s Cabinet, comprising the Chief of Staff/Associate Vice President for Communication, Provost/Vice President for Academic Affairs, and Vice Presidents for Administration and Finance, Development and Alumni Relations, Enrollment Management, and Student Affairs; a 20-member group of senior campus leaders; and an approximately 96-member Administrative Council.
-The President speaks and reports frequently about College matters with students, faculty and staff, and community and civic groups, and works closely with the SUNY New Paltz Foundation Board of Directors, which raises and manages private funds to support the College and its goals.
+The President speaks and reports frequently about College matters with students, faculty and staff, and community and civic groups, and works closely with the SUNY New Paltz Foundation board, which raises and manages private funds to support the College and its goals.